Anchorage 5th Avenue Mall: Interior

 Compared to other malls in Alaska, the 5th Avenue Mall integrates many more aesthetic designs inside its buildings.
-Some examples are the sky-lit roof above the main "Arcade", and features galleria-style, wide, open spaces.
-The top floor of the Arcade is exclusively a food court.
+Some examples are the sky-lit roof above the main arcade, and features galleria-style, wide, open spaces.
+The top floor of the arcade is a food court.

 Most of the mall's elevators have glass panels and are decorated with neon lights.
-The mall uses skybridges to provide indoor access between buildings and parking, contributing to the streetscape of 5th and 6th Avenues.
-The ground floor of the galleria functions as an indoor pedestrian extension of "D" Street.
+The mall uses sky bridges to provide indoor access between buildings and parking, contributing to the streetscape of 5th and 6th Avenues.
+The ground floor of the galleria functions as an indoor pedestrian extension of D Street.

 Parking

-There is significant parking available at the mall, which is owned and operated by ACDA via EasyPark.
-The 5th Avenue Parking garage is one of the largest parking garages Downtown, offering six levels of parking.
-The JCPenney parking garage, recently under renovation, offers additional parking Downtown, and the hourly fee to park in that garage is $2.00.
+Two parking garages are connected to the mall via sky bridge, one owned by the Anchorage Community Development Authority and the other by the operators of the JCPenney store.